About the Electric Transportation Website

 - Advanced PHEV design and technology approaches for vehicle manufacturers that will optimize electric drive efficiency and reduce cost

-- Developments and demonstrations of electric vehicle and PHEV technology in airport, seaport, and other non-road applications
+- Developments and demonstrations of electric vehicle and PHEV technology in airport, seaport and other commercial and industrial electric transportation applications

 - Battery system testing and development, modeling, simulation and cost assessment for both mature and emerging advanced battery technologies

 - Development and testing of vehicle, battery and on-board communication systems to support and enable electric vehicle and grid connectivity

 - Developments and evaluations of different communication pathways between electric transportation and charging infrastructures